DHS chief McAleenan: Migrant family separations are rare

 WASHINGTON — Acting Homeland Security Secretary Kevin McAleenan told members of Congress on Thursday that migrant children are only separated from their parents at the border under rare circumstances.

 "This is in the interest of the child.
-This is carefully governed, it's overseen by a supervisor when those decisions are made," said McAleenan, who noted fewer than 1,000 separations of parents from their children had occurred out of nearly 400,000 border crossings by families since October 2018.
+This is carefully governed, it's overseen by a supervisor when those decisions are made," McAleenan said, noting fewer than 1,000 separations of parents from their children had occurred out of almost 400,000 border crossings by families since October 2018.

-McAleenan was responding to a series of recent incidents described by Democratic members during his testimony before the House Oversight Committee.
-Members referenced incidents where children were separated from parents who had minor violations, including a prior charge of marijuana possession or a woman who was arrested in a gang roundup after she had been abused by the gang.
+McAleenan was responding to a series of recent incidents described by Democratic members before and during his testimony in front of the House Oversight Committee.
+Members referenced incidents in which children were separated from parents who had minor violations, including a prior charge of marijuana possession or a woman who was arrested in a gang roundup after she had been abused by the gang.

 Border patrol official disputes migrant camp conditionsJuly 16, 201904:38